 “I’ve always been interested in the weather,” says the Plano mom of two: Anna-Sophia, 2, and Alexander, 4 months.
+(Read our first interview with Davies after the birth of her first child.)
 “I grew up in upstate New York, so we had snow from October through March.
 I was glued to the weather as a kid.”

 “I’ve had to learn to say no to things,” says Davies.
 “If I spread myself too thin, I feel terrible.
 I need to be on it for the kids so I really try to prioritize.”

 DFWChild: You’re celebrating nine years with NCB 5 this month.
 What have you learned?

 Samantha Davies: I’ve really fallen in love with the Dallas-Fort Worth area.
 And the station is fantastic—it’s like a big family.
 I’ve worked every single shift over the years.
 There’s a lot of opportunity here.